mat-0/Tools.TheChels.uk/_pages/dora-assessment.md

 ---

-# Review of the 24 key capabilities of the Accelerate DevOps survey outcomes.
+## Review of the 24 key capabilities of the Accelerate DevOps survey outcomes

 **Scoring:** 1 (poor) to 5 (excellent)
 **Dated:**